 "Philippines: My Top Ten Favorite TV Shows."
 I retired to the Philippines with my lovely Filipina wife almost eight years now.
 During that time I've logged in countless hours of "boob tube" time scouring the vast TV wasteland.
 Researchers at Oregon State University did a study years ago which revealed what any red-blooded, beer-bellied American guy already knows: men are more likely to dominate use of the remote control, more likely to annoy their partners with its use, and more likely to "channel surf" - skipping from channel to channel in the endless pursuit of perfect television.
 I plead "nolo contender" to all of the above. (more…)

 We had been looking into solar last month.
 The verdict is in.
 No solar for our Philippine home.
 While we're fed up with power outages in Guimaras, we might purchase a generator instead. (more…)

 Twenty more turbines will be put up at the wind farm in the municipality of Sibunag in Guimaras.
 Construction starts next month.
 With each new turbine generating 2 megawatts (MW), 40 MW will be added to the wind farm’s 54-MW capacity.
 Despite the building of new windmills in our home province and throughout the archipelago, why does the Philippines have the 5th highest cost of electricity in the world? (more…)

 Living in "paradise," believe it or not, is not always the utopia you might think it is.
-After over six years of living in the Philippines I thought it would be a good time to compile my "Top 10 Stress-Busters for Living in the Philippines.”
+After over six years of living in the Philippines I thought it would be a good time to compile my "Top 10 Stress-Busters for Living in the Philippines." (more…)